Skip to content

 X3DH - agreeing on a secret without meeting

 Before two people can encrypt to each other, they need a shared secret.
 The X3DH (Extended Triple Diffie-Hellman) handshake, built on Curve25519, lets your devices agree on one even when one of you is offline.
 It combines several key exchanges so that a first message can be sent immediately and securely.
-PrivaMesh publishes the needed prekeys as wallet-signed prekey bundles in an on-chain registry, so there is no trusted key server that could hand out a fake key - the signature proves the key belongs to the right wallet.
+PrivaMesh publishes the needed prekeys as signed prekey bundles, so there is no trusted key server that could hand out a fake key - the signature proves the key belongs to the right account.
 That is the anti-MITM foundation of the whole system.

 Double Ratchet - a new key for every message